bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+    The closure is dansRoll and zoesRoll because it is accessing newRoll from personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    dansRoll isn't always the same because newRoll creates a random number.

 c.
 What is the lexical scope of `newRoll`?

+      It is a local scope of personalDice.

 ### Task 3 - Stretch Goals